Purchase the Day Trips and Hidden Places Around Rochester books

 35. Nations Road

-Nations Road is a favorite among photographers due to its scenic Genesee Valley view, abundance of oak trees, and fields with horses, making it a perfect drive throughout the year.
+Nations Road is a favorite among photographers for its scenic Genesee Valley view, abundance of oak trees, and fields with horses, making it a perfect drive year-round.

 It’s also where you’ll find the Genesee Valley Hunt Races in October.